AgataPalma/MLNotebooks/README.md

    Obtain the **CICIoV2024** decimal‑format CSV (https://www.unb.ca/cic/datasets/iov-dataset-2024.html) and place it in a `data/` directory or adjust the path in each notebook’s first cell.

 2. **Choose your experiment flow**
-   *Run notebooks in `split/` first if you want the classic 80 / 20 hold‑out results.
-   *Run notebooks in `kfold/` for full 10‑fold CV results .
+   Run notebooks in `split/` first if you want the classic 80 / 20 hold‑out results or run notebooks in `kfold/` for full 10‑fold CV results .

 3. **Compare metrics**
    Macro‑F1, precision and recall scores printed at the end of each notebook should match those in the paper.